i-love-flamingo/graphql/Readme.md

 Everything needs to be resolved, unless `gqlgen` can figure something out on its own.

-Best practive here is to provide default resolvers in your code, which can be used via embedding.
+Best practice here is to provide default resolvers in your code, which can be used via embedding.
 See [`example/user`](https://github.com/i-love-flamingo/graphql/blob/master/example/user/interfaces/graphql/resolver.go) for an example UserQuery resolver.

 ### Suggested Naming Conventions